6 QC and Documentation

 In addition, the UFP-QAPP documents key processes, data quality requirements, data quality assessments, and documentation and record requirements.
 Development of a UFP-QAPP applies to investigations, remediation activities or remedy solutions, and final cleanup and long-term management/stewardship activities.

 One or more UFP-QAPPs for an MR project, each with its own set of SOPs and supporting documents.
 Multiple UFP-QAPPs are likely if there are different objectives for different sampling events.
-The IDQTF is developing an overall MR-QAPP template and a specific AGC-QAPP is required for AGC MR projects.
-Upon publication of the MR-QAPP, links to specific MR-QAPP and AGC-QAPP template worksheets will be included within sections of this document that correspond to the worksheet content.
+The IDQTF developed an overall MR-QAPP toolkit (IDQTF 2018) and a specific AGC-QAPP (IDQTF 2016) is required for AGC MR projects.
+Specific MR-QAPP and AGC-QAPP template worksheets are referenced within sections of this document that correspond to the worksheet content.

 Unforeseen issues can arise during project execution that result in deviations from the UFP-QAPP.
 The UFP-QAPP is intended to be nonrestrictive and should be amended to document the changes, then approved by the authorized authority.
 UFP-QAPP Worksheet #6 and Worksheet #29 specifies the communication pathways, procedures, required approvals, and documentation necessary for updates to the UFP-QAPP.
 Any nonconformances during project execution and the corresponding corrective actions must also be documented and approved.